neuefische/wd-flipped-classroom-curriculum/sessions/html-forms/README.md

 - Add the `form` tag as the main wrapper of a form.
 - Start with an `input` field of type `text`.
-- Explain the `name` attribute:
-  - the key to identify the submitted information on the server
-  - needs to be unique for each form field
 - Explain the connection of `input` and `label`:
   - connected via `id` and `for` (do not talk about nested `input` elements)
   - user always knows what the input is for (compare: placeholder -> immediately replaced beginning